dkarthe/webjeda-blog/_posts/2016-04-27-jekyll-speed.md

 The best example for using SVGs successfully in a website is [varvy.com](https://varvy.com){:rel='nofollow'}{:target="_blank"}.
 Patrick Sexton has used Adobe Illustrator to create some wonderful SVG images that are very light-weight and scalable.

 SVGs are basically ``xml`` which means that they are made up of few tags and can be edited using a text file.
 We can also perform lossless compression on them to reduce the size.
 So SVG has a big advantage over PNG, JPEG etc., An example of such an advantage is given below.
-I have created two images here one is a compressed SVG and the other is a JPEG optimized for web.
+I have created two images here.
+One is a compressed SVG image and the other is a JPEG image optimized for web.

 ![webjeda blog](/images/webjeda.svg){: width="45%" .inline .left}